SchraderW/zepto/README.md

 See [zeptojs.com][] for an extended introduction, downloads and documentation.

-Zepto.js is licensed under the terms of the MIT License
+Zepto.js is licensed under the terms of the MIT License.

 Want to give us money or a tip?
 Don't.
 Instead please donate to [charity: water](http://charitywater.org/).